-The GAZZ Card will be completed daily prior to commencement of work / shift and reviewed on site to "break down" the job into individual components (tasks) and identify all requirements necessary to perform these tasks.
+The GAZZ Card will be completed daily prior to commencement of work / shift and reviewed on site to discuss the work tasks involved and identify the associated hazards and all control requirements necessary to perform these tasks.

 - Arrange for specific Hazard Assessment to be produced, scheduled and distributed as required. - Assist is developing the site specific packages and Hazard Assessment documents as part of the GAZZ Card. - Receive copies on a weekly basis of completed GAZZ Cards from the Foremen and/or Superintendent. - Comply with all the requirements as defined under the Occupational Health and Safety (OHS) Act and Regulations. - Assist in developing hazard awareness and training for all workplace and site personnel. - Distribute and communicate information to the appropriate parties regarding any nonconformance or deficiencies reported.